 Refugee crisis briefing

 The civil war in Syria has been one of the largest drivers of the global refugee crisis, which has left 65 million people displaced.
-With neighboring countries no longer able to absorb uprooted Syrians after more than five years of fighting, hundreds of thousands of refugees have fled to Europe to seek safety and better lives.
+With neighboring countries no longer able to absorb uprooted Syrians after more than seven years of fighting, more than a million refugees have fled to Europe to seek safety and better lives.
+At the same time, the U.S. is slamming its doors on refugees.

 What is the source of the crisis?

-Since civil war exploded inside Syria in 2011, over 12 million people have fled their homes, with almost 5 million refugees sheltering in neighboring states that are struggling to support them.
+Since civil war exploded inside Syria in 2011, millions of people have fled their homes, with more than 5 million refugees crossing borders to seek safety in other countries.
 Several rounds of peace talks have failed to stop the fighting.

 How is the IRC helping?